DecentralizedGeo/DecentralizedGeo-hub/docs/ecosystem/web3-geospatial-dashboard/getting-started.md

 ### Node Configuration

 In order to properly fetch metadata from IPFS such as the number of nodes that have a CID pinned as well as other interactions, you must have a properly configured IPFS node.
 To accept requests from the dashboard, update the `Access-Control-Allow-Origin` array under `HTTPHeaders` under `API`.
 For local development, add `http://127.0.0.1`, alternatively, you can accept requests from everywhere with `*` (this poses a security risk, do it at your own discretion)

+Check out the [IPFS Desktop Setup guide](https://docs.ipfs.tech/concepts/ipfs-desktop/) for more details on how to set up a local IPFS node on your machine using IPFS Desktop.

+### Adding the extension

+To add the extension, you must first [enable developer mode](https://developer.chrome.com/docs/extensions/get-started/tutorial/hello-world#load-unpacked) on Chrome.

+1. Click on **Load Unpacked**
+2. Locate the folder in which the chrome extension was pulled.

+Check out the [Configure Browser Extension guide](how-to-setup-extension.md) for more details on how to set up the extension.

 ## Getting Help